The Ultimate Breastfeeding Resource List for New Moms

-I spent hours scouring the internet after my first was born, because I literally knew nothing about what I was doing and was having a very tough time getting my baby to eat.
+I spent hours scouring the internet after my first was born, because I knew nothing about breastfeeding and was having a very tough time getting my baby to eat.

 If you’re looking for help with what products you really need for breastfeeding, I’ve got you covered in this post of the Must Have Breastfeeding Products.

 Make sure to check out Breastfeeding for Beginners for great breastfeeding tips for first time moms.

 There are a few great books about breastfeeding that I recommend reading when you are still pregnant.

 - The Womanly Art of Breastfeeding by Diane Wiessinger